ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-10-25-git-workflow.md

 branching](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
 and [rebase as
 cleanup](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase),
-how do you then integrate all your devs' commits onto your `master` branch?
+how will you then integrate all your devs' commits onto your `master` branch?
 Here, I will highlight some **pros, cons, and decision points** you should consider whenever you adopt a merge or rebase workflow.
 Then, I will share a Git workflow and set of policies that may be useful in a fairly-experienced dev